Job Openings

 During the internship, the selected candidates will have the chance to gain hands-on experience on a variety of public health policy-related issues, enhance their professional skills, and receive mentorship and general professional development opportunities.

 If you are passionate about making a positive impact through advocacy, strategic communications, and policy development, we would love to hear from you!
-This paid summer internship, which runs from May 2024 to August 2024, requires the intern to work 20 to 30 hours per week.
-TFAH is currently seeking an intern for each of the following opportunities:
+This paid fall internship, which runs from September 2025 to December 2025, requires the intern to work 20 to 30 hours per week.
+TFAH is currently seeking an intern to join our Government Relations team:

 Note: The intern may provide support to other departments at TFAH as needed.